sebturne/astro_helpers/README.md

 `cluster_feat_imp.py` determines the importance of each of a series of features to a clustering outcome via mutual information.

 Plots/feat_imp.png is an example of a plot created using this script (featuring two datasets instead of just one).

+___

+`stamp_collector.py` collects images ("postage stamps" because they're small and square) of galaxies.
+It gets images of the 64 most representative galaxies in each cluster.
+It does this by conducting a k-nearest neighbours search in the 5D input feature space.
+It then goes and gets the images from the EAGLE public database, where they're stored.